huntdatacenter/docs/docs/do-science/guides/access-guides/new-computer.md

 # Access from new computer

 We are happy to hear that!
-If you have a new local computer you will need to install a new VPN certificate on all machines that you will connect from.
+If you have a new local computer you will need to request new certificates.

 ### Required